 With this gem, scammers tell you that you’ve been hired as a mystery shopper to evaluate the services of a money transfer company.
 You’re sent a check to deposit into your checking account, then asked to withdraw the money and wire a portion to a specific person.
 You’re told to “keep” a portion for your services.
 The fake check bounces and you’re liable for the money withdrawn, which can be several thousand dollars.

-Don’t cash the check right away, but if you need to cash it, hold on to the money and do not spend it.
-If the check is fraudulent and bounces, your bank has the right to withdraw the funds from your account, which can leave you with a negative balance and overdraft fees.
+The consequences of depositing a fake check are serious — if the check is fraudulent and bounces, your bank has the right to withdraw the funds from your account, which can leave you with a negative balance and overdraft fees.

 Under federal regulations, banks must make funds available within one to five days, depending on the type of check.
 A government or cashier’s check, for example, must be cleared one business day after you deposit the check, which is why they’re commonly used in check fraud.
 Unfortunately, fake checks can take weeks to be identified.

 If you have been the victim of check fraud or you think you’re being scammed, report it.
-It’s embarrassing to admit you’ve been duped, but scammers won’t be caught if no one reports the activity.
-Take these steps:
+Although it may be embarrassing to admit you’ve been duped, scammers won’t be caught if no one reports the activity.
+To report a fake check, you can take these steps: